 2. Earwax build-up

-Earwax build-up can affect anyone, but it is more common in those who use cotton swabs to clean their ears, as these tend to push the wax further into the ear canal instead of removing it, and this compacts it and stops sound from coming through.
+Earwax build-up can affect anyone, but it is more common in those who use cotton swabs to clean their ears.
+Cotton swabs tend to push the wax further back into the ear canal instead of removing it, and this compacts the wax.

-5. Ménière’s Disease
+5. Ménière’s disease